sdoboli/Lab8_CSC16_S21/README.md

 **Steps**
 1. Look at `Team.h`file.
 2. Write the function definitions in `Team.cpp`.
-3. Write your code in the main function in `driverTeam.cpp`
+3. Write code for each step in the main function in `driverTeam.cpp`
 4. Compile the program with command: `make`
 5. Run the program with command: `./team`
 6. When you finished, run the program once with the command